-As will be discussed in the body of this survey, PIML learning approaches offer distinct advantages over conventional machine learning techniques due to their ability to incorporate fundamental physical laws and principles into the learning process.
-PIML effectively combines the interpretive capabilities of machine learning algorithms with the foundational understanding of physics, leveraging prior knowledge to guide the learning process.
+As will be discussed in the body of this survey, PIML learning approaches offer distinct advantages over conventional ML techniques due to their ability to incorporate fundamental physical laws and principles into the learning process.
+PIML effectively combines the interpretive capabilities of ML algorithms with the foundational understanding of physics, leveraging prior knowledge to guide the learning process.
 Often, this learning process results in a more accurate and interpretable model.
-Furthermore, PIML methods benefits from reduced reliance on vast amounts of labeled training data, as physics-based guidelines for optimization can constrain the solution space and provide insights, even in data-scarce scenarios.
+Furthermore, PIML methods benefit from reduced reliance on vast amounts of labelled training data, as physics-based guidelines for optimization can constrain the solution space and provide insights, even in data-scarce scenarios.
 In all, physics-informed methods enable better generalization, robustness, and interpretability, making them superior to conventional ML approaches in many scientific and engineering applications.
-Furthermore, these methods offer better explainability to the end user in the context of explainable artificial intelligence (xAI), which is a growing consideration for the wide-adoption of AI techniques.
+Furthermore, these methods offer better explainability to the end user in the context of explainable artificial intelligence (xAI), which is a growing consideration for the wide adoption of AI techniques.

 The literature survey is organized as follows: Section 2 provides an outline of the search methodology in determining articles for review.
 Section 3 provides a detailed explanation of the methodologies by which physics may be integrated into data-driven solutions.
-Furthermore, the section also details the background of popular architectures within the machine learning community, as well as how authors in various fields seek to incorporate prior physical knowledge within these models.
+Furthermore, the section also details the background of popular architectures within the ML community, as well as how authors in various fields seek to incorporate prior physical knowledge within these models.
 Section 4 provides a summary and interpretations of recent trends, with a focus on discussion pertaining to the advantages and limitations of the methodologies surveyed.
 Finally, the survey is concluded and summarized in Section 5.

-2. Literature Review Methodology
+2. Literature review methodology

-This survey reviewed recent developments for integration between physicsbased modeling and ML with applications in condition monitoring and anomaly detection.
-A total of 105 papers published were selected after screening.
-Literary works covered are tallied with respect to their year of publication, and presented in the visual format in figure 1.
-From the figure, it is evident that the concept of PIML has been rapidly gaining popularity within the research community.
-In this survey, search methodologies involve filter keywords such as "physicsinformed", "physics guided", "physics-based", "Machine learning", "condition monitoring", "fault detection", "anomaly detection", and et cetera.
-Searches were performed on platforms such as Google Scholar, IEEE Xplore, Science-
+This survey reviewed recent developments for integration between physics-based modelling and ML with applications in CM and anomaly detection.
+A total of 107 papers published were selected after screening.
+From works tabulated, is evident that the paradigm of PIML has been rapidly gaining popularity within the research community.
+In this survey, search methodologies involve filter keywords such as "physicsinformed", "physics guided", "physics-based", "Machine learning", "condition monitoring", "fault detection", "anomaly detection", et cetera.
+Searches were performed on platforms such as Google Scholar, IEEE Xplore, Science-Direct, and ACM Digital Library.
+Results were filtered based on relevancy, year, and citations.